iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 that will help define the basis for the requirements completed formally in the next phase.
 During this phase our team will also define roles and responsibilities and assign roles for each team member  to assume.

-- **Entrance criteria**  The entrance criterea for this phase of the process
+- **Entrance criteria**  The customer needs to have a conceptual idea of basic uses of the requested deliverable in order to start this part of the process.
-- **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)
+- **Exit criteria**   Basic requirements should be documented and preliminary roles defined prior to starting the next phase of the process.

 #### Requirements Analsys